 Last year we reached more than thirty women entrepreneurs, and we’ve been working with women entrepreneurs on academic, research, and business development for ages.
 So we understand your struggle.

-- You are a woman citizen of KSA
+- You are a you are a woman currently residing in Bahrain

 - You are a founder or co-founder of a business and looking to take your business to the next level

 - You can speak Arabic and English fluently